Essential Vitamins: Supplements or Serums?

 The bottom line:

 As a cosmetic chemist, my advice is to consume a balanced diet with minimally processed food, coupled with quality supplements as required.
-Combined this with a cosmeceutical skin care regimen to specifically target your skin concerns and you'll address it from inside and out.
-Today’s Western diet is very high in processed foods and our soil has become depleted of many essential minerals and nutrients from over-farming the land.
+Combined with a cosmeceutical skin care regimen to specifically target your skin concerns, you'll address it from inside and out.
 Most adults will benefit from supplements.
 However, it is advisable to consult a reputable nutritionist or qualified naturopath for the best advice.

 I also advise against taking cheap vitamins.
 This is often a case of ‘you get what you pay for’ when choosing supplements.
-When it comes to living, and looking my best, I try and practice what I preach.
+When it comes to living and looking my best, I try to practice what I preach.
 I do take several supplements daily for my general well-being.
-This includes Green Tea, Resveratrol, Curcumin, Chlorophyll, Seabuckthorn oil, Esterified vitamin C and vitamin D. I also try and eat a healthy diet of fresh fruit and veggies, seeds, yoghurt, ‘good’ fats and protein.
-When it comes to my skin, however, I know that best results will be achieved by applying my ingredients directly to the areas of the face, neck, and body that I wish to treat.
+In addition to the SynTernals range, my supplement routine also includes Green Tea, Resveratrol, Curcumin, Chlorophyll, Seabuckthorn oil, Esterified vitamin C and vitamin D. I also try to eat a healthy diet of fresh fruit and veggies, seeds, yoghurt, ‘good’ fats and protein.
+When it comes to my skin, however, I know that the best results will be achieved by applying my ingredients directly to the areas of the face, neck, and body that I wish to treat.

 Not sure what topical products are suitable for your skin type?
-Head to our Analyse Your Skin quiz to find your routine.
+Head to our Skin Quiz to find your routine.
 Your skin confidence begins here.

 Mentioned in this article